FoxxMD/emojify/README.md

 Shortcodes that are not included in emoji-js can be added to [extraShortcodeAliases.js](https://github.com/FoxxMD/emojify/blob/master/src/extraShortcodeAliases.js)

+How To:

+1. Determine the discord shortcode EX `:motorcycle:`
+2. Search [emoji-js source](https://github.com/iamcal/js-emoji/blob/master/lib/emoji.js#L643) data for an equivalent name EX find `racing_motorcycle`, under the key `1f3cd-fe0f`
+3. Add the shortcode with the emoji key from emoji-js to `extraShortcodeAliases.js` EX `'motorcycle':'1f3cd-fe0f'`

 ## Contributing

 Make a PR for some extra functionality and I will happily accept it :)